5 things for September 12: Irma's path of destruction

 25%

-That's the percentage of any future revenue made from the "monkey selfie" that the photographer involved in the case with PETA will donate to animal charities.
+That's the percentage of any future revenue made from the "monkey selfie" that the photographer involved in a dispute with PETA will donate to animal charities.

 AND FINALLY ...